 - Refrigerate: Once the rice pudding is cooked, let them cool at room temperature and then refrigerate for at least three hours before serving.

-Turkish rice pudding is meant to be very creamy and rich.
+Turkish rice pudding is meant to be creamy.
 Therefore I don't suggest using low fat or non-fat milk to make it since they won't deliver that creaminess.

 You can refrigerate this dessert for up to 4 days.
 Make sure not to cover the ramekins too tight otherwise the tops might get wet.